 - Completing Certification in College Counseling from UCLA

 She has also had additional Training in Play Therapy, Substance Abuse, Eating Disorders, Learning Disabilities, Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.

 Ashley was listed in the IAEDP (International Association of Eating Disorder Professionals) Newsletter as Membership in Spotlight for a project completed with students on building self-esteem through media literacy.

 Director of Men Moving Mountains (M3)

-From 2009-2016, Ryan owned an I.T. business called Key Tech Consulting, which consisted of managing servers, networks, as well as, bringing on new customers and essentially growing the business.
+From 2009-2016, Ryan owned an I.T. business called Key Tech Consulting, which consisted of managing servers, networks, and expanding client services.
+He enjoys helping, educating, and working with youth.
 It was early on that he realized his true vocation would be helping, educating, and working with others, regardless of the venue.